-Without this unique way of thinking, engineering projects would suffer.
-I wouldn’t want to fly in an airplane designed by engineers who didn’t think differently.
+Engineers definitely think differently than most of the population.
+So much so, engineering projects would suffer without a different way of thinking.
+Frankly, I wouldn’t fly in an airplane designed by engineers who didn’t think differently.

 Do you think engineers think differently?
 What way of thinking has benefitted you the most in life?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER

 Koosha started Engineer Calcs in 2020 to help people better understand the engineering and construction industry, and to discuss various science and engineering-related topics to make people think.
 He has been working in the engineering and tech industry in California for over 15 years now and is a licensed professional electrical engineer, and also has various entrepreneurial pursuits.

 Koosha has an extensive background in the design and specification of electrical systems with areas of expertise including power generation, transmission, distribution, instrumentation and controls, and water distribution and pumping as well as alternative energy (wind, solar, geothermal, and storage).

 Koosha is most interested in engineering innovations, the cosmos, our history and future, sports, and fitness.